Who is Jesus?

 With a lot of confusion and cynicism towards the Christian Gospel today, many people wonder, just who was Jesus Christ, and how can we know if he is a lunatic, liar, or the one true God?

 What’s actually going to happen when we die?
-Do we simply cease to existence?
+Do we simply cease to exist?
 Are we reincarnated?
 Is there a heaven or hell?
 What is truth?
 How should we live?
 Are one of the world religions right or is there no god?
 At some point these questions should occupy our thoughts because they are of the greatest importance.
 When mankind answers these questions in one way or another those answers have serious consequences for what happens in human history, for better or worse.
 If there is a god and if there is an afterlife our answers also have eternal consequences.

 If you find yourself asking any of these questions, or if they at least pique your curiosity, please keep reading!